LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_6/lab/lab_notes.md

 - Execute the file by running `ExampleUsingRobinsonCode.py`
 - `enter` to iterate through steps within a simualtion
 - `1` to complete an ants route
+- `0` to complete all ants and skip to the summary graphic

 There will be 2 graphical outputs: